Donald Trump Found Guilty On All 34 Felony Counts In Historic Hush Money Trial

 His conviction forces the country into an unprecedented scenario in which a former president, and the Republican Party’s presumptive nominee for 2024, finds himself facing possible prison time.
 Each of the 34 felony counts carries a sentence of up to four years behind bars and a $5,000 fine.

-However, former Manhattan prosecutor Duncan Levin told CBS News that Trump is unlikely to see a jail cell, with house arrest or probation the more likely sentences.
+However, former Manhattan prosecutor Duncan Levin told CBS News that Trump is unlikely to see a jail cell, with house arrest or probation the more likely sentence.